Jacksonville Drug Possession Attorneys

 Florida Drug Possession Laws

-The possession of an illicit substance is a serious drug crime in the state of Florida, one that is often punished with jail/prison time, hefty fines, probation, community service, and other penalties.
+The possession of an illicit substance is a serious drug crime in the state of Florida.
 The type and amount of the drug allegedly in your possession will play a major role in the possible penalties you face; however, the prosecution will likely seek the maximum allowable penalties.

 Regardless of the complexity and severity of your charges, we can help you craft a personalized defense strategy aimed at protecting your rights.
 We serve clients throughout Duval, Clay, and Nassau counties, and our team is available around-the-clock to assist you.